Dr. Henry A. Wise Jr. High School: History

+Safety issues

+In 2021, a family sued Prince George's County Schools over their handling of an alleged campus sexual assault between a developmentally disabled 14-year-old girl and six boys.
+The sexual assault was filmed and shared on social media, further causing trauma.

+In January 2023, a Wise High teacher 'inadvertently' sent sexually explicit photos to students, and action was taken by the administration to retract the message.

+In May 2025, two 10th grade students were arrested for bringing a loaded Draco Pistol into the school.
+One student was seen handing a black backpack to another student, only clear backpacks were allowed at the school.
+Security stopped to check the students bag, and that's when the firearm was found.
+The Prince George's County Police Department issued arrest warrants for both students.
+Both students were found, and charged as adults.

 Campus

 The school is on Brooke Lane, between Brown Station Road and Ritchie Marlboro Road, in the Westphalia census-designated place in unincorporated Prince George's County, Maryland, with an Upper Marlboro postal address.

 The campus had a cost of $92 million; the 55 acre campus includes a main building with 432579 sqft of space.
 The school has three computer laboratories, three lecture halls, and a greenhouse.
 Nick Anderson of The Washington Post wrote that many of the aspects of the design of Wise's campus were similar to that of Charles H. Flowers High School; he wrote that Wise's campus "far surpasses the other 21 major high school campuses in the county" and that only the Flowers main building "comes close to the quality of" the Wise high main building.
-The school was constructed to become the largest high school in the State of Maryland.

 The school also has the largest gymnasium of any non-university school in the Baltimore–Washington metropolitan area.
 The gymnasium has a capacity of 5,000 seats, making it the largest of any PGCPS school; the gym's second floor has a running track.
 The attached parking lot has 525 spaces as of 2012.
 In 2012 The Washington Post reported that area community members complained that the parking lot was too small for use for major events; there was a desire to have the Wise gymnasium used for such events so the county government would not have to rent venues of similar sizes, and therefore spend less money.
 The students also have an auxiliary gym as well as rooms for cardio fitness, aerobics, weights, and dance; the dance room has mirrors.

 The fine and performing arts facilities include a black box theater, a performing arts center with 950 seats, and a room for vocal music; Nick Anderson of The Washington Post stated that the acoustic system in the performing arts center is "similar to the Music Center at Strathmore in North Bethesda."